Vonjen-Vondul/Small-Scale-Projects/README.md

 # Small-Scale-Projects
-this repository contains some of my small scale projects these scripts range from a simple calculator to simple creation and query as well as the manipulation of tables
+This repository contains some of my small scale projects these scripts are explained below:

 Ship Categorization:
 This script is to help categorize the different sizes of boat in a Marina.
 The boats are categorized according to 3 acceptable seize classes 50, 55 and 128.
 And presenting it in a dictionary.